JFixby/dcrregtest/README.md

  ## Tip

  The `master` branch is WIP.
-Use the latest working build from travis: [travis-ci.org/jfixby/dcrregtest/builds](https://travis-ci.org/jfixby/dcrregtest/builds)
+Use the latest working build from the travis: [travis-ci.org/jfixby/dcrregtest/builds](https://travis-ci.org/jfixby/dcrregtest/builds)

  ## License
  This code is licensed under the [copyfree](http://copyfree.org) ISC License.